MetaRocq/metarocq.github.io/README.md

 ## Papers

+- ["Correct and Complete Type Checking and Certified Erasure for Coq, in Coq"](https://inria.hal.science/hal-04077552) Matthieu Sozeau, Yannick Forster, Meven Lennon-Bertrand, Nicolas Tabareau and Théo Winterhalter.
+Submitted.
+April 2023.

+  This paper presents the whole metatheoretical development of PCUIC and verified typechecking and erasure, as of version 1.2 of MetaCoq.

 - ["The Curious Case of Case"](https://sozeau.gitlabpages.inria.fr/www/research/publications/The_Curious_Case_of_Case-WITS22-220122.pdf) Matthieu Sozeau, Meven Lennon-Bertrand and Yannick Forster.
 WITS 2022 presentation, Philadelphia.
   This presents the challenges around the representation of cases in Coq and PCUIC.